willpatton/FlowSensor/README.md

 Sensirion SFM3200 FLOW SENSOR
 ===========
- An Arduino library that interfaces with the Sensirion SFM3200-250 flow sensor (or equivalent) using I2C
+ This library/driver interfaces with the Sensirion SFM3200-250 flow sensor (or equivalent) using I2C.

  This library is compatible with the Arduino IDE.

-## Datasheet
+## About the SFM3200
  Sensirion
  SFM3200-250-AW, digital dlow deter for medical applications such as ventilators